What services are available for those visiting Mont Saint-Michel with a disability? Is Mont Saint-Michel accessible to everyone?

 At the entrance to the abbey, there are 54 steps to reach the ticket office and a further 96 steps to reach the start of the tour.
 There are also narrow stairs inside the abbey.

-For people with reduced mobility, it is possible to visit the abbey with a “Joëlette” one-wheeled chair, with the help of a group of people to carry it (several carriers will be required).
-Reservation required at the abbey : firstname.lastname@example.org
+For people with reduced mobility, it is possible to visit the abbey with a “Joëlette” one-wheeled chair.
+Several carriers are required.
+Reservation required at the abbey at least 1 week before : email@example.com

 Guided tours for the visually impaired